luoxiu/Schedule/README.md

 ### New Features

 Got some awesome ideas?
-Feel free to open an issue and submit your pull request directly!
+Feel free to open an issue or submit your pull request directly!

 ### Improve Documentaion